Skip to content

 Artificial intelligence tools are already used in some campus operations, primarily for data analysis.
 As these tools improve and are supplemented by generative AI tools, similar guidelines apply to those outlined above.

-1. Disclosure.
-The use of AI tools to analyze data and generative AI tools to write text or create images should be disclosed
+1. The use of AI tools to analyze data and generative AI tools to write text or create images should be disclosed

 i.
 Include platform